 But overall, Busuu won’t disappoint much and is worth the try.

 The free version of Busuu doesn’t offer anything meaningful.
 The premium provides quality learning with many top-notch features.
 Still, it is worth the money with some drawbacks as mentioned above.
-By taking everything into consideration, I’m giving a rating of 3.2/5, i.e., “Average.”
+By considering everything, I’m giving a rating of 3.2/5, i.e., “Average.”

 Let me know if you have questions about my Busuu review.
 You can also express your thoughts in the comment section below!